Critical care patients

 Our Critical Care Units

-We have five Critical Care Units (CCUs); four for adults and one for children:
+We have seven Critical Care Units (CCUs); six for adults and one for children:

 - Christine Brown Critical Care Unit (CCU)